Complete size chart for skip bins

 Quantity of waste

-It is important to know the size of your waste because it helps the company determine the bin size perfect for it.
+This will help the company determine the bin size perfect for it.
 As a rule of thumb, hire a bin that is slightly larger than the waste to avoid overflowing.
 Also, remember to measure the area where it would be kept so that you don’t hire something larger than the space available.

 Location